- Military and Overseas Voting

 - Affidavit - Omitted Signature for Absentee Ballot (DE - DE 139) English / Español

 - Affidavit - Election Day Absentee Ballot Delivery (DS – DE 136)

 - County Absentee Ballot Request and Early Voting Reports

 What is Absentee Voting?

-Absentee voting refers to voting on a ballot received by mail or picked up by or for a person who is unable or cannot go to the polls to vote during early voting or Election Day.
-A person does not have to be absent from his or her county of residence or have another reason to vote absentee.
-A request must be made to receive an absentee ballot.
+Absentee voting refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
+A voter need not be absent from the county of residence or have an excuse in order to vote absentee except on Election Day (see details below).
 A request covers all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
-Contact your Supervisor of Elections to request an absentee ballot.
+To receive absentee ballot, the voter or authorized person must contact his or her county Supervisor of Elections.

 - the name of the voter for whom the ballot is being requested;

 - the voter’s signature (if the request is written).

 If an immediate family member or legal guardian is requesting an absentee ballot for you, the following additional information must be provided:

 - the requestor’s driver’s license number (if available);